Shkodër District

 Shkodër District (Rrethi i Shkodrës, short name: Shkodër, variants: Rrethi Shkodër and Shkodra) was one of the 36 districts of Albania, which were dissolved in July 2000 and replaced by 12 newly created counties.
 It had a population of 185,794 in 2001, and an area of 1631 sqkm.
 It is in the north of the country, and its capital was the city of Shkodër.
 Its territory is now part of Shkodër County: the municipalities of Shkodër and Vau i Dejës.

-Religion in Shkodër is 70% Muslim, 28% Catholic, 1% Orthodox and 1% undeclared.
 The area includes significant tourist attractions, such as Rozafa Castle (fortress of Shkodra); one of the biggest and most famous castles in Albania, with the 13–14th century St. Stephen's Church in its court, later converted to a mosque; the Ottoman-era Historical Museum building (1815); and the National Photo Gallery.

 Administrative divisions

 The district consisted of the following municipalities: